Skip to Content

 Tools needed

-For these tests, you’ll need a plug spanner, insulated pliers, screwdrivers, and a spark plug is useful.
+For these tests, you’ll need a plug spanner, insulated pliers, screwdrivers, and a spark plug.
 You’ll also need a helper, as we’re not using a spark testing tool.
-It can be difficult to crank over the engine and, at the same time, check for spark.
+It can be difficult to crank the engine and check for spark at the same time.
 With all the tools gathered and a helper on hand, we’ll get right to it.

 Spark Testing

-As we’ll have a helper cranking over the engine, that means the blade will be spinning, and even though the engine’s not running, it can still remove body parts, so you know!
+Since we’ll have a helper cranking the engine, the blade will be spinning, and even though the engine’s not running, it can still remove body parts, so you know!

-You must use insulated pliers (plastic/rubber-handled pliers) to hold the plug, as the voltages produced are enough to give you a jolt, which isn’t pleasant.
+You must use insulated pliers (plastic- or rubber-handled) to hold the plug, as the voltages produced can give you a jolt, which isn’t pleasant.

-Tools – Plug spanner, insulated pliers, and a spark plug will be needed.
+Tools – A plug spanner, insulated pliers, and a spark plug will be needed.

 Spark test tools

-Step 1 – Remove the spark plug wire by twisting and pulling, then using the plug tool, remove the spark plug.
+Step 1 – Remove the spark plug wire by twisting and pulling, then use the plug tool to remove the spark plug.

 Step 2 – Reattach the spark plug wire to the plug.
-Using your insulated pliers, hold the plug threads firmly against the metal of the engine.
+Using your insulated pliers, hold the plug threads firmly against the engine’s metal.
 This is known as grounding.
-If the plug doesn’t make good contact with the metal of the engine, you won’t get a spark.
+If the plug doesn’t make good contact with the engine’s bare (unpainted) metal, you won’t get a spark.

 Step 3 – While you watch for spark, have the helper hold the bail lever as normal and yank on the pull cord.